SmithLabGWSPH/SmithLabGWSPH.github.io/_pages/research.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/respic/iron-image.jpg" width="300" height="300" alt="Article title goes here">
 </div>
 <div class="bx info">
-<h2>Trial to Evaluate Optimal Iron Amount in MMS</h2>
+<h2>	Multiple Micronutrient Supplementation for Maternal Anemia Prevention in Tanzania (MMS-MAP)</h2>
-<p>To address specific research questions related to the optimal amount of iron to include in Multiple Micronutrient Supplementation (MMS), Dr. Smith and colleagues are conducting an individually randomized controlled trial to assess the effect of MMS containing 60 and 45 mg iron as compared to MMS that contains 30 mg of iron (standard iron dose in UNIMAP MMS formulation) on maternal anemia and other important maternal and newborn health outcomes.
-This study will also assess side effects and adherence to better understand w.
-The trial will be conducted in Dar es Salaam, Tanzania, in collaboration with colleagues at Ifakara Health Institute, Africa Academy of Public Health, Muhimbili University of Health and Allied Sciences, and Harvard TH Chan School of Public Health.
-This study will help inform countries like Tanzania (that currently use IFA containing 60 mg of iron) as they transition to using MMS.
+<p>What is the optimal daily dose of iron to include in Multiple Micronutrient Supplementation (MMS) in pregnancy?
+Dr. Smith and colleagues are conducting an individually randomized controlled trial to assess the effect of MMS containing 60 and 45 mg iron as compared to MMS that contains 30 mg of iron (standard iron dose in UNIMAP MMS formulation) on maternal anemia and other important maternal and newborn health outcomes.
+This study will also assess side effects and adherence.
+The trial will be conducted in Dar es Salaam, Tanzania, in collaboration with colleagues at Ifakara Health Institute, Africa Academy for Public Health, Muhimbili University of Health and Allied Sciences, and Harvard TH Chan School of Public Health.
+This study will help inform countries like Tanzania (that currently use IFA containing 60 mg of iron) as they transition to using MMS. (https://clinicaltrials.gov/study/NCT06079918)
 </p>
 </div>
 </div>